1/Monday

 Virtual Event!!

-• Best Geminids Meteor Shower Viewing peaking on the night of the 13th through Thursday morning.
+• Best Geminids Meteor Shower Viewing peaking during the night of the 13th through Sunday morning.
 For more information, see the NASA website or see the viewing tips at space.com.

 Public Event!!